-Traditionally, India imports more from China than it exports, thus, India's trade balance in 2021 stood at negative $65.05 billion. [*]
+Traditionally, India imports more from China than it exports.

-The reason behind India's extremely high and continuously widening import-export trade deficit is that it imports goods to fill the gap between domestic production and supply as well as consumer and demand preferences for various products.
+India's extremely high and continuously widening import-export trade deficit is because it imports goods to fill the gap between domestic production and supply as well as consumer and demand preferences for various products.

-- and Market access impediments for most Indian agricultural products and competitive markets, such as pharmaceuticals, IT/ITES, etc. The raw material-based commodities that India exports have been overshadowed by Chinese exports over time. [*]
+- Market access impediments for most Indian agricultural products and competitive markets, such as pharmaceuticals, IT/ITES, etc. The raw material-based commodities India exports have been overshadowed by Chinese exports. [*]

 Major imports from China to India include consumer electronics, computer hardware, electrical parts, mechanical and electrical machinery, organic chemicals, power-related equipment, telecom, intermediate goods, plastics, and fertilizers, to name a few.